 (Convert HTML entities to special characters feature)

-Add HTML entities while you work in Text editor mode …
+Add HTML entities while working in Text editor mode …

-This useful plugin includes lets you select icons from an extensive choice …
+This plugin includes an extensive emoticon library …

-Note: For even more emoticons, look at installing a plugin like WP Emoji One.
-This plugin lets you insert more than 1,100 emoticons into your posts and pages …
+If you need more emoticons, consider installing a plugin like WP Emoji One.
+This plugin lets you add 1,000+ emoticons to your posts and pages …

-One more thing you can insert with the HTML Entities Button plugin are links to recent posts …
+One more thing you can add with the HTML Entities Button plugin are links to your most recent posts …

-To learn how to add internal links to your content using the default link, go here:
+To learn more about adding internal links to your content using the WordPress default internal linking, see this tutorial:

 (Keep Emoticons As Text plugin)

 Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

 After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
 This plugin does the same thing as deselecting the “convert to smilies” option that used to be available via the settings.